 Getting your foot on the journalism ladder can be tricky.
 But certain skills and experiences help candidates stand out.

-About our industry guests
+Our industry guests

 Jessica Lukjanow is a Supervising Producer with ABC’s News podcasting arm, working on products including Politics Now with Patricia Karvelas, The Party Room with Fran Kelly and PK, and ABC News Daily.